New to Colonia?

 - !summary systems

-The Colonia region is within the Eol Prou sector approximately 22,000 LY from Sol.
+The Colonia region is within the Eol Prou sector approximately 22,000 LY from Sol, near the border of the Inner Scutum-Centaurus Arm with the Odin's Hold region of the galactic core.
 The most prominent feature is the nebula, which is over 50 LY across, and sits within a dense cluster of B-class stars.

 A set of 6 surface resupply outposts and a newer set of 3 orbital stations break the journey from Sol into easier and shorter stages, and the neutron highways are well mapped.